raspiblitz/raspiblitz/README.md

 This guide was tested on:

 * Odroid HC1
+* Odroid HC2 (the same board except it accommodates a 3.5" 12V HDD)

     see the instructions: [install_on_DietPi.md](install_on_DietPi.md)
     (after installing DietPi and buliding the SDcard the setup continues from [Documentation](#documentation))

-* Odroid HC2 is the same board except it accommodates a 3.5" 12V HDD

 * hoping to extend this list with more compatible boards especially the ROCK64